SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Experiments

 \paragraph{Ophthalmic and Hepatic Surgery.} We further evaluate on OphNet~\cite{hu2024ophnet} for ophthalmic procedures and PMLR50~\cite{guo2025pmlr50} for laparoscopic liver resection.
-As shown in Table~\ref{tab:sota_specialized}, UniSurg achieves strong performance in both domains.
-On OphNet, which features a very diverse set of opthalmic procedures with over 33 distinc phases, UniSurg attains 73.04\% accuracy and 51.22\% F1-score, exceeding DINOv3-L by over 10\% in both metrics.
-On PMLR50, UniSurg achieves 91.91\% accuracy and 85.65\% F1-score, outperforming VideoMAE-L by +7.4\% in accuracy and +17.0\% in F1-score.
+As shown in Table~\ref{tab:sota_specialized}, SurgMotion achieves strong performance in both domains.
+On OphNet, which features a very diverse set of opthalmic procedures with over 33 distinc phases, SurgMotion attains 73.04\% accuracy and 51.22\% F1-score, exceeding DINOv3-L by over 10\% in both metrics.
+On PMLR50, SurgMotion achieves 91.91\% accuracy and 85.65\% F1-score, outperforming VideoMAE-L by +7.4\% in accuracy and +17.0\% in F1-score.